pingcap/docs-dm/en/faq.md

 - [Import a DM 1.0 cluster into a new DM 2.0 cluster using TiUP](maintain-dm-using-tiup.md#import-and-upgrade-a-dm-10-cluster-deployed-using-dm-ansible).
 - [Manually import DM migration tasks of a DM 1.0 cluster to a DM 2.0 cluster](manually-upgrade-dm-1.0-to-2.0.md)。

+## Why does TiUP fail to deploy some versions of DM (for example, v2.0.0-hotfix)？

+You can use the `tiup list dm-master` command to view the DM versions that TiUP supports to deploy.
+TiUP does not manage DM versions which are not shown by this command.

+## How to handle the error `parse mydumper metadata error: EOF` that occurs when DM is replicating data？

+You need to check the error message and log files to further analyze this error.
+The cause might be that the dump unit does not produce the correct metadata file due to a lack of permissions.

+## Why does DM report no fatal error when replicating sharded schemas and tables, but downstream data is lost?

+Check the configuration items `block-allow-list` and `table-route`:

+- You need to configure the names of upstream databases and tables under `block-allow-list`.
+You can add "~" before `do-tables` to use regular expressions to match names.
+- `table-route` uses wildcard characters instead of regular expressions to match table names.
+For example, `table_parttern_[0-63]` only matches 7 tables, from `table_parttern_0` to `table_pattern_6`.

+## Why does the `replicate lag` monitor metric show no data when DM is not replicating from upstream?

+In DM 1.0, you need to enable `enable-heartbeat` to generate the monitor data.
+In DM 2.0, it is expected to have no data in the monitor metric `replicate lag` because this feature is not supported.